undergrad-partner-school

 Hood College offers need-based college-administered scholarship and grant aid to international students.

-The most recent reported acceptance rate for Hood College is 78%.
+According to the latest information, the acceptance rate for Hood College is 77%.

 Contact Information